FAQ

 Multiple Myeloma

 While no specific foods are guaranteed to boost immunity, a well-rounded diet rich in vitamin C, vitamin D, zinc, selenium, and protein is key to supporting your immune system.
-Focus a variety of fresh veggies, fruits, and lean proteins.
+Focus on a variety of fresh veggies, fruits, and lean proteins.

 -